Sometimes it can be hard to argue that such a thing as fate doesn't exist.

 Because that's home now for the pair, who decided they'd had enough of Malibu living in 2014 and relocated to Hemsworth's hometown, settling into a beachside spread in Byron Bay where he can kick off his days with an early surfing session and end them barbecuing the fresh fish he and the kids caught themselves.

 "There were parts of L.A. living that I loved—but me and my wife just felt it was right for the family that we moved back to Australia," Hemsworth explained to Condé Nast Traveller of their decision.
 "The locals in Byron treat us just like locals.
 It's more relaxed than L.A., less intense, and just more conducive to raising our three children."

 For Pataky, she never liked that existing in California meant her kids could be subjected to paparazzi cameras—the one side affect to her husband's skyrocketing fame she struggled to adjust to.

 "When I met him he wasn't known at all and I grew with him and experienced all his successes and changes, and then he became just so huge and I've been sharing that too," she told Vogue.
 "Going through every moment and being there with him with every success was actually a good thing—we grew together."

 Of course there were growing pains.
-"I think any time you start a family without knowing each other that much, it can be complicated," she told Elle Australia last year.
+"I think any time you start a family without knowing each other that much, it can be complicated," she told Elle Australia in 2018.
 "He was very young to be starting a family, and at the same time he was juggling that with his career and it was sometimes difficult, there was so much going on."